bobrecio/mashpodder-mod/README.md

 I figured that if I could download the episodes en-masse, then I could store them on the iPod.
 I started by using BashPodder and found out that most of the podcasts thate i'm interested in have mp3 file names that do not sort properly - they are simpley the name of the episode, or the filename is a coded id that doesn't even indicate the name of the episode.
 In looking at the RSS feed, I noticed that the season (itunes:season) and episode (itunes:episode) numbers are indicated in the XML.

-Linux is one of my hobbies and I do like to have all my music handy; therefore, I was excited to come across bashpodder and then mashpodder.
+Linux is one of my hobbies.
+I've been using it since 1996.
+But I'm no an expert.
+And I only learn things as I need to know them.
+I'm not fluent with BASH or AWK or SED or XML.
+Therefore, I was excited to come across bashpodder - and then mashpodder.

 Thanks!
 -Bob.